-A top star in college, Chuck Fusina led the Penn State Nittany Lions to a 11-0 record in 1978 and was the runner-up in that year’s Heisman Trophy voting.
+A top star in college, Chuck Fusina led the Penn State Nittany Lions to a 11-0 record in 1978 and was the runner-up in Heisman Trophy voting.
 Overall, he guided Penn State to a 29-3 mark in games he started and still has a parking lot named after him in Happy Valley.
-Fusina wore this jersey with the Tampa Bay Buccaneers while spending three seasons as a back-up to Doug Williams.
+Fusina wore this Wilson size 44 jersey with the Tampa Bay Buccaneers while spending three seasons as a back-up to Doug Williams.
 He saw duty on just seven occasions in his time with the Buccaneers in mop-up roles (five passes attempted overall, one touchdown pass) after being drafted in the 5th round (133rd overall) in the 1979 NFL Draft.
-The Bucs dealt Fusina to the San Francisco 49ers for a selection in the 1983 NFL Draft after Joe Montana's reserves, Guy Benjamin and Bryan Clark, were injured in the 1982 preseason.
+The Bucs dealt Fusina to the San Francisco 49ers for a draft pick after Joe Montana's reserves, Guy Benjamin and Bryan Clark, were injured in the 1982 preseason.
 Fusina never appeared in a regular season game for the 49ers.